Kaliningrad: Railbus

 On 26 March 2014 the first line of the city rail bus was launched in Kaliningrad, serving the route from the Kievskaya platform in the Moskovsky district to the Kaliningrad North railway station.
 At the same time, a bus line was organised connecting Oleg Koshevoy Street with the Kievskaya platform.
 The opening of several more lines of the city railway has been announced, which should connect the center of Kaliningrad with the peripheral districts of the city.

 In December 2016, the mayor of Kaliningrad, Alexander Yaroshuk, announced that from 1 January 2017 the city rail bus would be canceled due to its unprofitability.
 After that, Governor Anton Alikhanov made an operational decision to subsidize the rail bus from the regional budget.

 In early January 2017, the press service of the Kaliningrad Railway announced that it was planned to extend the rail bus line to Chkalovsk.

 On 9 January 2017 city trains were launched on the Kaliningrad-Guryevsk route, and on the Kaliningrad-Lesnoye Novoe route from 3 September 2018.

 As of the end of 2018, rail buses serve four intra-city lines connecting peripheral sleeping areas and the satellite city of Guryevsk with the center of Kaliningrad.
 Kaliningrad North railway station is a major transport and interchange hub, where many public transport routes converge.
 Passengers are transported by rail buses of the RA1 and RA2 models, manufactured by Metrovagonmash.
 City trains run on weekdays during the morning and evening rush hours.

 Bridges

 The branches of the Pregolya River divide the city into four parts.
-Majority of the city (Tsentralny Administrative District and Leningradsky Administrive District) is located north of the river, Moskovsky Administrative District is south of the river.
+Majority of the city (Tsentralny Administrative District and Leningradsky Administrative District) is located north of the river, Moskovsky Administrative District is south of the river.
 Kant Island (Kneiphof) and Oktyabrsky Administrative District (Lomse) are located between the branches of the river.

 There are eight active bridges across the Pregolya and one dismantled in Kaliningrad.